mmuras-vmse/blog/_drafts/2017-10-XX--Kickstart_ESXi_from_Windows_2017-10-15.md

     b.
 Enabled unmapped user access
     c.
 Allow unmapped user Unix access (by UID/GID)

 For this, I am not sure if these settings are the best.
 But I do know these settings work.
 I am not claiming to be an expert on what is right or wrong about this from a security standpoint.
-I recommend testing this in an environment (Vlan) not exposed to Internet Access.
+I recommend testing this in an environment (VLAN) not exposed to Internet Access.

 ![alt text](http://mmuras-vmse.github.io/images/2017-10-15_kickstart/NFS_Advanced_Sharing.png "NFS Sharing for the Kickstart file directory")